 NOTE 1 Limitations of validity concerning the beam depth or h/b ratio can be set by the National Annex.

-NOTE 2 λLT,0 = 0,4 if end-fork support conditions are assumed for the calculation of Mcr between lateral supports unless the National Annex gives a different value.
+NOTE 2 LT,0 = 0,4 if end-fork support conditions are assumed for the calculation of Mcr between lateral supports unless the National Annex gives a different value.

 (2) In general cases of prismatic members with arbitrary boundary conditions, the buckling reduction factor χLT may be determined by using the buckling formulae and curves of Formula (8.73) and Figure 8.5.
-The relative slenderness for lateral torsional buckling λLT should be used for the relative slenderness λ, and the selection of buckling curves as specified in Table 8.4 should apply.
+The relative slenderness for lateral torsional buckling should be used for the relative slenderness , and the selection of buckling curves as specified in Table 8.4 should apply.